-The project "joint CoRe" aims to establish a joint, sustainable center of research hosted by the Tonji University Shanghai / College of Transportation Engineering and the German Aerospace Center (DLR) / Institute of Transportation Systems .
+The project 'joint CoRe' will establish a joint, sustainable center of research hosted by the Tonji University Shanghai / College of Transportation Engineering and the German Aerospace Center (DLR) / Institute of Transportation Systems .

 The expansion of cooperation between the partners serves sustainable research with a focus on mobility and transport and their link to the environment and traffic safety.
 It enables joint, excellent and international research and education of young scientists from both countries and establishes the results in applied technology in Shanghai, China and Germany.